Engineering15 min read1.2k words

 Strengths

-• Integration: Lives where your code lives
+• Integration: Lives where your code lives, automatic linking

 • Simplicity: Easy to understand and use immediately